SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/explore-clicks.md

 ---
 uid: help-en-tracked-links-view
 title: Work with tracked links after the mailing
-description: Work with tracked links after the mailing
+description: How you can work with tracked links after the mailing is sent.
-keywords: Marketing
+keywords: Marketing, mailing, tracked link, clicker
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 02.14.2024
+so.date: 02.20.2024
 so.version: 10
 so.topic: howto
 language: en